Frequently asked questions

 A: We primarily use the College Board PROFILE because we believe it produces a more refined and accurate assessment of a family’s need and their eligibility for funding from Reed.

 Q: What are Reed’s FAFSA and CSS PROFILE application codes?

 A: The FAFSA (Free Application for Federal Student Aid) Code is 003217.
 The CSS PROFILE application code is 4654.

 Q: What are the deadlines for applying for aid?

 A: Application deadlines for prospective Early Decision, Early Action, Regular Decision, and Transfer students can be found on our Dates and Deadlines page.

 Q: Why do I have to send copies of my tax returns for Reed to IDOC and still use the IRS Data Retrieval for my FAFSA?

 A: This is required because there are two separate applications for financial aid.
 First, to apply and qualify for institutional grant aid from Reed you need to complete the College Board PROFILE.
-To ensure accurate data is submitted for the PROFILE, we require copies of your (and parents) actual tax returns.
+To ensure accurate data is submitted for the PROFILE, we require copies of student and parent tax returns.
 Secondly, to apply and qualify for federal student aid, the FAFSA is required.
 The FAFSA encourages students to use the IRS Data Retrieval tool which allows data to be drawn directly from IRS records and ensures accuracy.
-Unfortunately, the tax information needed to determine and verify eligibility for Reed aid, encompasses more than just the basic data elements transferred via the IRS Data Retrieval tool.
+Unfortunately, the tax information needed to determine and verify eligibility for Reed aid encompasses more than just the basic data elements transferred via the IRS Data Retrieval tool.